islaytitans/alien/docs/src/GM/hod3.md

 - PCs will feel the G-forces hitting them momentarily as Erebos' automatically engages its thrusters to maintain safe orbit arounf the black hole
 - A NPC will comment "When the black hole acts up like that the thrusters kick in, fed by the plasma tanks its the only thing keeping the station from falling into the black hole"

-### SOS

-- Nearby terminal flashes red - network transmission recieved and awaiting a reply - \*\*hand out "Network Exchange"
-- Message is from "Weyland" not "Weyland-Yutani" a poor ruse from the nearby UPP destroyer SSV Snova Trakhnu
-- Snova claims the transmission of the data is for securty confirmation - they say the encrypted data will prove the PCs are who they say they are
-- Ironfish data is inaccessible via terminal - it's stored on DAUTHUR supercomputer and backed up to MURTHUR's mission recorder p32
-- If PCs do manage to send the data the Snova will acknowledge reciept, move in, and attempt to nuke the station, see [retaliation](#retaliation)
-- If PCs bargin for it, the UPP wull send an extraction Team, see [Rescue](#rescue)

 ### The Perfect Demand

 - Shrill noise and imagery explodes inside the Pcs heads